proteanhq/protean/docs/guides/domain-definition/fields/index.md

 They play a critical role in defining the schema of data containers and are pivotal in enforcing validation, defaults, associations, and more.

+Internally, fields are python descriptors that manage the attributes of elements.
+They help Protean fine-tune and customize attribute access, making it possible to define properties, manage attributes, and control data validation.

 ## Field Options

 Protean fields come with various options that enhance their functionality and